X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Introduction

-To visualize these weaknesses, let us closely examine current SoTA models in the context of multilingual translation.
-We evaluate each model on the overlapping set of languages that are supported by the model and the 50 languages we focus on in this paper.
-As shown in Figure \ref{fig:all_models}, there is a clear trend: as the number of supported languages increases, the average translation performance decreases.
+To visualize these weaknesses, let us closely examine current models in the context of multilingual translation.
+We evaluate each model on the overlapping set of languages that are supported by the model and the 50 languages we focus on in this paper.\footnote{This is to depict a trend, and we acknowledge that scores are not directly comparable across languages.} As shown in Figure \ref{fig:all_models}, there is a clear trend: as the number of supported languages increases, the average translation performance decreases.
 This is intuitively understandable, as it is difficult for mid- and low-resource languages to reach the same level of performance as high-resource languages, thus lowering the overall average.
 For instance, ALMA-R \citep{alma-r} achieves the highest average translation performance across the 6 languages it supports, while NLLB-200 \citep{nllb} exhibits the lowest average performance on 50 languages, largely due to poorer results in low-resource languages.
 Although this comparison is not entirely fair due to the varying number of languages tested, it provides a general indication of above-mentioned weaknesses in multilingual models.\footnote{Here we evaluated these models using FLORES-200 \citep{nllb} test data and reporting the average COMET-22 \citep{comet22} across all languages, to or from English.}

 Despite the ability of current multilingual models to support hundreds of languages, the hollow purple star `\inlinegraphics{figures/purple_star.pdf}' in the figure represents our ideal model, where the inclusion of more languages does not diminish the average performance.
 In this work, we introduce our multilingual translation model, \textbf{X-ALMA}, represented by the solid golden star `\inlinegraphics{figures/solid_star.pdf}' in Figure \ref{fig:all_models}, which extends ALMA(-R) \citep{alma,alma-r} from 6 languages to 50 languages.
 ALMA-R is one of top-performing translation models built on LLMs, comparable to WMT winners and GPT-4-turbo.
 Despite the addition of 44 more languages, X-ALMA even achieves slightly higher average performance compared to ALMA-R.